- A rollercoaster ride came to an end between PSV and Ajax, ending in a 2-2 scoreline.

 Kasper Dolberg - 5.5: A very disappointing return to the starting lineup for Dolberg.
 He was completely isolated and ineffective in the first half, touching the ball just 16 times.
 Being hooked at halftime was the right call.
 He looked off the pace and failed to provide any sort of focal point for the attack.

 Mika Godts - 7.5: Ajax's most consistent threat throughout the 90 minutes.
 He was a livewire on the wing, constantly looking to take on his man and create opportunities, racking up four key passes.
-His final product was sometimes inconsistent, but his bravery on the ball and willingness to try things was a huge plus for his team.
-He just needs to add a little more polish to his game.
+His final product was sometimes inconsistent, but his bravery on the ball and willingness to try things were a huge plus for his team.

 Advertisement